 Rewritten 9 September 2017

 We will probably never know the full extent of the Misses Atcherley’s sojourns away from Shrewsbury, when they took their coastal vacations.
-However, thanks to the lists of visitors printed in the newspapers of certain seaside towns in Wales, we do know about some of their favourite destinations.
+However, thanks to the lists of visitors printed in the newspapers of certain seaside towns in Wales, we do know about some of the favourite destinations of Anne , Hannah and Margaret .
 And additional research has shown that some of the guests who shared the Atcherley sisters’ holiday locations, were in fact relations…

 It appears that Rhyl, now part of Denbighshire but then lying in the county of Flintshire, was, in the 1850s, the first Welsh resort to host a holiday by one of the Atcherley sisters of Shrewsbury.
 Back at the beginning of the 1800s, Rhyl was a small settlement in the parish of Rhuddlan, with a population which fell from 289 in 1801 to 252 in 1811.
 But in 1839 Joseph Hemingway wrote about Rhyl as follows: